sharedstreets/sharedstreets-ref-system/README.md

 4. **OSM Metadata:** underlying OSM way and node references used to construct SharedStreets data

 ### Stable, non-proprietary shorthand IDs
-SharedStreets uses 128-bit shorthand indentifiers to relate data within the SharedStreets referencing system.
-These IDs provide a basemap-indpendent system for linking to street segment references, intersections and geometries. **These indentifiers are generated deterministically using a hash of the underlying data.** This means that two different users with the same input data can generate matching SharedStreets indentifiers.
+SharedStreets uses 128-bit shorthand identifiers to relate data within the SharedStreets referencing system.
+These IDs provide a basemap-independent system for linking to street segment references, intersections and geometries. **These identifiers are generated deterministically using a hash of the underlying data.** This means that two different users with the same input data can generate matching SharedStreets identifiers.
 This simplifies data sharing, allowing users to match data using shorthand IDs whenever possible.

 ### Generating references + data tiles
 SharedStreets street and intersection references can be pre-generated from OSM data using the [SharedStreets Builder](https://github.com/sharedstreets/sharedstreets-builder) application.
 This allows anyone to rapidly match their data against existing segement references.